YOU’VE LANDED ON PART IV OF MY TWITTER TIPS.

 SEE A LIST OF PREVIOUS TWITTER POSTS.

 I love Twitter.
 And I’m big on proper manners.
-With that said, I am focusing my fourth Twitter tips post on the constant thanking of people on Twitter.
+That said, I am focusing my fourth Twitter tips post on the constant thanking of people on Twitter.
 In my opinion, our good manners have gone too far, and we all suffer for it.

 Not sure what I’m talking about?
 When I log onto Twitter lately, this is what I see: